 Gary Norton: Lecturer in Social Work, Safeguarding & Socio-Legal Studies, School of Nursing, Midwifery & Social Work

-Sian Yeowell: Senior Learning & Assessment Developer (Division of Teaching Learning & Student Development); former Head of 6th Form.
+Sian Yeowell: Teaching and Learning Manager (Academic Development) (Division of Student and Academic Services); former Head of 6th Form.

 The resources listed below include links to sources of support, training and guidance which are related to the themes explored in this Workplace Ethics Challenge workshop.